RyanNgCT/CS2106-prep/Week 5/Lecture 5 - Interprocess Communications.md

 ## A. Motivation
+- processes can be independent (don't have any interaction between each other) or cooperating

 - hard for cooperating processes to share info $\implies$ memory space is independent and IPC mechanisms are needed

 - IPC Mechanism